 Next up for Lawrance’s commitment to the environment is the addition of one of the first hybrid-fueled delivery trucks in their market.
 From the moment you see one, you’ll notice the difference between a standard delivery truck and the advanced ground breaking aerodynamic design of the new Hino® Hybrid Electric.
 Look for this vehicle on the streets of San Diego.

 Finally, Lawrance has partnered with San Diego Habitat for Humanity.
 When people purchase new furnishings, old items often end up in landfills.
 Restore is a great program that takes donations of gently used furniture, home accessories, building materials and appliances.
 Items are picked up for free, kept out of landfills and sold to the public at a fraction of the retail price.
 Proceeds help build homes, communities, and hope.

 Lawrance is proud to offer a number of designer furniture collections in San Diego, CA.

-We are committed to providing our customers with the biggest selection of top brands and styles.
+We are committed to providing our San Diego customers with the biggest selection of top brands and styles in contemporary furniture.